SAP-samples/teched2023-AD181v/README.md

 <details>
   <summary>Click to expand!</summary>

 The resulting _Travel_ app is a SAP Fiori elements-based List Report app with search, filter, and draft capabilities for processing travel bookings.
 A navigation to an Object Page for displaying the details of each _travel_ entry in the list report is offered.
+The application will look like this:

 that will look like this: